apiato/documentation/_docs/components/events.md

 <a name="usage"></a>
 ### Usage

 In laravel you can create and register events in multiple way.
-The recommended way by Apiato is the following:

-Create an Event that handles itself.
-(This will remove the need for the `EventsServiceProvider` which maps each Event to its handler).
+Below is an example of an Event that handles itself.
-**But if you prefer using that method you can extend `Apiato\Core\Abstracts\Providers\EventsProvider`.**

 Event Class Example: